Get Started Now and Create an Account!!

 • Violations of any other published rules and procedures herein may result in disqualification.
 Payment submitted with disqualified entries will not be returned.

-Each winning entry will receive one College Sports Media Award statuette at no cost.
-If winners require additional statuettes, the request must be submitted by June 30, 2017.
-These additional trophies will require separate payment (Approximately $75 PLUS SHIPPING) and will be shipped to one location only.
+Each winning entry will receive one (1) College Sports Media Award statuette at no cost.
+If winners require additional statuettes, the request must be submitted by June 30, 2019.
+These additional trophies will require separate payment (Approximately $140 PLUS SHIPPING) and will be shipped to one locationonly.
 Honorable Mention and Finalists will receive a certificate for each entry.
+Customized Trophies may take up to 12 weeks.

 Please contact: Tom Buffolano of the CSMAs at firstname.lastname@example.org or Brandon Costa of the Sports Video Group at email@example.com.